-Toxicity data available for the 2,3-TDA isomer are limited to two genotoxicity studies.
-Toxicity studies evaluating TDA mixtures containing the 2,3-TDA isomer include a reproductive/toxicity study, two developmental toxicity studies, several acute lethality studies, eye and skin irritation assays, and a genotoxicity study.
+Toxicity data available for the 3,4-TDA isomer are limited to genotoxicity studies and a 5-day oral study with few endpoints.
+Additionally, studies evaluating TDA mixtures containing the 3,4-TDA isomer are available, including a reproductive toxicity study, two developmental toxicity studies, several acute lethality studies, and eye and skin irritation assays.